 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-I have a friend who doesn’t like to travel because she is afraid of her son having a meltdown during the trip.
-This makes me sad because they are missing out on so many family memories!
+Traveling is such a wonderful way to create memories and teach your kids about the world.
+But, you can’t enjoy family travel if you are too scared of your children having meltdowns during your trip.
 Traveling can be stressful and exhausting, which can cause your kids to have meltdowns, but you don’t have to sit back and just accept it.
-There’s no way to completely eliminate crankiness, but you can minimize it by planning ahead.
+While there’s no way to completely eliminate crankiness, you can minimize it by planning ahead.
 Here’s how to avoid child meltdowns while traveling.

 1. Go with the grain, not against it.

 Just like when sanding a piece of wood, you will get much smoother results by going with the grain.
 Know the personalities of your kids.
 Work with their tendencies, not against them.
-If you have a child that gets super cranky if they don’t have a nap by 2:00 pm, then plan your travel in such a way that you can make sure that child gets a nap on time.
+If you have a child that gets super cranky if they don’t have a nap by 2:00 pm, then plan your travel around nap time.
 If you have 2 kids that constantly pick on each other while at home, make sure you separate them while in the car or on an airplane.
-When you anticipate your battles, you will be in a much better position to win them.
+When you anticipate your battles, you are in a much better position to win them.

 2. Be prepared.

 You can’t win the battle if you don’t have the necessary tools.
-Pack snacks, toys, books, that favorite stuffed animal your child sleeps with every night, and anything else that will help you to stop that meltdown in its tracks regardless of where you are at that moment.
-Bring a small flashlight or reading light for your child who is scared of the dark if you will be traveling at night.
+Pack snacks, toys, books, that favorite stuffed animal your child sleeps with every night, and anything else that will help you to stop that meltdown in its tracks, regardless of where you are.
+Bring a small flashlight or reading light if your child is scared of the dark and you will be traveling at night.
 Pack ipods and headphones for everyone in the family so no one will argue over music.

 3. Outsmart them by always staying one step ahead.

 Part of being prepared is having what you need when you need it.
-This means not just planning ahead when packing things at home, but anticipating them in real time so you are ready to quickly step in with the answer.
+This means not just planning ahead, but also anticipating needs so you are ready to quickly step in with the answer.
 For example, plan your meal stops so when you hear the “I’m hungry” whine from the backseat, you are pulling into a restaurant parking lot.
 Hand your son his lovey 5 minutes before his normal naptime.
 Have a “bag of tricks” at the ready to hand out toys or activities when your daughter becomes bored and restless while waiting at the airport.
-Be ready with whatever your kids need just when they need it.
+Be ready with whatever your kids need when they need it.
 They will think you are super mom, but the truth is that you are saving your own sanity by avoiding the whining and fussing.